The purpose of this policy is to describe the acceptable use of the University's email and related services, systems and facilities.

-Email lists can also be created.
+Email lists can be created.
 Generally individuals requesting a list will be responsible for the ownership and management of the list.

 8 Automatic email forwarding

 Automatic forwarding or redirection of email to other mail domains is possible.
-Computing Services absolve all responsibility for email forwarded off the campus network.
+DD&T absolve all responsibility for email forwarded off the campus network.
 It is the individual's responsibility to set forwarding up and make sure the forwarding address is correct and the email service being used is reputable and reliable.
 Users must exercise caution when automatically forwarding any email to an outside network and question the need to even do so.
 All our email services are accessible to authorised users from the Internet.